spinnaker/spinnaker.github.io/community/captains-log/index.md

 ### Myriad pull request contributors

 Unique authors contribute pull requests to Spinnaker repositories each week, building the project collaboratively over time.
+314 developers submitted PRs in 2019, compared to 282 in 2018, and 194 in 2017:

 {%
   include
   figure
-  image_path="./pr_authors.png"
+  image_path="./pr_authors_annual.png"
 %}

-### Visit Spinnaker devStats for more!
+### Visit Spinnaker DevStats for more!

-The data presented here comes from [Spinnaker's DevStats Dashboard](https://spinnaker.devstats.cd.foundation/), an awesome project growth [visualization and monitoring tool](https://github.com/cncf/devstats) built by CNCF engineers in collaboration with Kubernetes and other CNCF project communities.
+The data presented here comes from [Spinnaker's DevStats Dashboard](https://spinnaker.devstats.cd.foundation/), an awesome project growth [visualization and monitoring tool](https://devstats.cncf.io/) built by CNCF engineers in collaboration with Kubernetes and other CNCF project communities.
 DevStats defines a “contribution” as a review, comment, commit, PR, or issue.
 Big thanks to Lukasz Gryglicki and the CNCF!

 _Last updated February 2020_